Wenqing WU (吴文青)

 Breaking the Glass Ceiling by Exporting: Evidence from China

-with Prof. Shu LIN (Job Market Paper) [PDF]
+with Shu LIN (Job Market Paper) [PDF]

 Using data from Chinese customs and publicly listed firms, we present evidence that exporting to countries with higher levels of gender equality significantly enhances corporate board gender diversity.
 Importantly, this improvement goes beyond mere tokenism, as female representation increases not only among independent directors but also within the corporate strategy committee.
 We also account for the potential confounding influence of inward or outward FDI activities.
 Furthermore, we identify two key mechanisms—cultural spillover and conformance channels—that drive this enhanced board gender diversity.